 Jasper is an AI copywriting assistant that can help you with the content angle so you get the most out of your blog.

-Jarvis was designed to help content marketers and bloggers create killer content.
+Jasper was designed to help you create killer content with ease.
+Thanks to the Jasper's Chrome extension—one of many helpful extensions for bloggers and content marketers—you can use it anywhere you write online.
 Are you at a loss for new blog ideas?
 Jasper is just what you need to breathe new life into your blog.
 The Blog Post Topic Ideas template will help you brainstorm thought-provoking topics that will resonate with your audience.